rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Disadvantages

-Because the example is in a function, the code won't actually be tested.
+As example is in a function, the code will not be tested.
 (Though it still will checked to make sure it compiles when running a `cargo test`)
 So this pattern is most useful when you would need to add `no_run` anyway.

 ## Discussion